act-rules/act-rules.github.io/_rules/SC1-3-5-autocomplete-valid.md

 ## Assumptions

-For this rule, it is assumed that the `autocomplete` attribute is not used on form fields that does not correspond to a autocomplete field described in the HTML 5.2 specification.
+For this rule, it is assumed that the `autocomplete` attribute is not used on form fields that do not correspond to a autocomplete field described in the HTML 5.2 specification.
 If the `autocomplete` field is used to describe "custom" taxonomy, rather than that described in the specification, this rule may produce incorrect results.

 ## Accessibility support